rremple/intervalidus/readme.md

 ![2D data visualization](/doc/intervalidus-visualize.png)

 (A similar `Visualize3D` is provided for visualizing 3D data.
 It is a [Three.js](https://threejs.org/) app -- 100%
-vibe-coded using Gemini 2.5 Pro Preview 05-06 -- that renders the numerically boxed representation of data, allowing it to be rotated, sliced, and understood.)
+vibe-coded using Gemini 2.5 Pro Preview 05-06.
+It renders the non-metric representation of data, allowing it to be rotated, sliced, and understood.)

 One might query this structure to find what the August forecast was at various sampled dates in